nvmwill/nexmo-developer/_documentation/en/video/guides/create-session.md

 Instead, generate new session IDs for each distinct video chat on your application.

-This is important, especially when using [Inspector](/video/developer-tools/inspector).
+This is important, especially when using the [Session inspector](/video/developer-tools/inspector).

 In Inspector, session quality scores and data are indexed by session ID.